nuria-fl/starstuff/README.md

 What this app will do:

 ###Stage 1
-- List space events
+- List space events ✔️
-- Filter space events by category and visibility
+- Filter space events by category and visibility ✔
     + Categories:
-        * Sun
+        * Earth
         * Moon
         * Stars and planets
         * Meteor showers
         * Eclipses
-        * Comets
+        * Comets and asteroids
-        * Mission Updates (look for a better name?)
     + Visibility:
         * Naked eye
         * Binoculars
         * Telescope
         * None
-- Search by month/year
+- Search by month/year ✔

 ###Stage 2
+- Users ✔
+- Save events into user's calendar ✔
+- Show user calendar (in user profile and calendar page - switch to show user or general calendar) ✔

+###Stage 3
 - Register users
-- Save events into user's calendar
-- Show user calendar (in user profile and calendar page - switch to show user or general calendar)

-###Stage 3
+- Add Mission Updates category (look for a better name?)
 - Users can upload pictures related to events
 - Search pictures by event/category of the event
 - User profile shows pictures